drj11/drj11.github.io/draft/using-read.md

 In this case the unread bytes (`l`, `s`, `␊`) are tidied up by the kernel when the last process that could read them exits.

-In this case I set things up so that I had a program that read only a very small portion of its input.
+The setup above is deliberately obscure: a program that reads only a very small portion of the input.
-There are other cases where programs might not read all of their input.
+There are other cases where a program might naturally read some but not all of the input.
 `head -n 1` copies the first line of its input to its output.
 How much of its input does it read?
 Consider: `cat big-long-file | head -n 1`.
 In this case `head` does not need to read the entire input, it would be a waste to read the entire input.

-`cat thing` is not only a Useless Use of Cat but also a fairly innocuous example.
+`cat thing` is a fairly innocuous example
+(no, I don't want your Useless Use of Cat award).
 Instead of `cat thing` we might have something that using both CPU and network to provide input:
 `curl https://some-large-compressed-object | head -n 1`.
 In this case it might be very useful for `head` to only read the first part of its input.
 Also we might have a program that produces an infinite stream, but we still only want part of it:
 `yes 123456789 | head -n 1`